Last updated on April 7, 2022

 - Stronger analysis and play.

 There are a number of testimonials from prominent backgammon players on the XG Mobile Backgammon website praising the portability and power of the app.
 If it is good enough for these world-class players, it is good enough for the Deluxe Backgammon team.
-The standard version offers enough features for beginners and intermediates, for advanced and tournament players the small fee for the premium version is justified for the portability of the platform.
+The standard version offers enough features for beginners and intermediates.
+However, for advanced and tournament players the small fee for the premium version is justified for the portability of the platform.
+It can’t compete with the PC version.
+However, if portability is required, this is the perfect solution.
+At Deluxe Backgammon, we use the app for all of our analysis on opening moves.